migtools/velero-examples/cassandra/README.md

 ```
 ## Populate a sample database
 After the cassandra cluster is up, the following below
-will populate a sample database to test that
+will access the first node and populate a sample database to test that
 data persists during the backup and restore
 process.
 ```